Islamic bioethics: History

-Modernity

 As health care and science have progressed over time, and the Muslim population has also increased to over one billion adherents over every continent on the globe, there have been increasingly prevalent circumstances for the evaluation of technological applications and bioethical issues to determine how they fit into the Islamic sphere.
 As a result, larger bodies of Islamic committees have been formed to address issues at hand.
 National Committees of Medical Ethics/Bioethics have been formed in many Islamic countries which work together with ulema to issue fatwas ensuring that neither the progress of medical science is hindered, nor the Islamic code of bioethics is jeopardized.
 The importance of Islamic law (sharia') is so heavily valued that each issue is looked at independently and subsequently deemed permissible or impermissible.
 Specific issues addressed in the modern scientific era include abortion, fertility treatments, family planning, euthanasia, genetic research, cloning, stem cell research among many other issues.